jpl-labcas/workflows/docs/install.rst

 Create **IAM roles** and policies:

-* a task role which allows to 1) read in the s3 bucket where the labcas data is, 2) write to cloudwatch
+* a task role which allows to 1) read in the s3 bucket where the Labcas data is, 2) write to cloudwatch
 * a task execution role with the standard ECS execution policy

 You will also need to create a **security group** which allows inbound communication on the port range 8786:9100 (Dask scheduler and worker ports).